TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 ### Introduction
-Methods, also known as functions, are one of the foundational building blocks in programming.
-Almost every language implements some way of making methods.
+In Ruby, methods are where all the action happens!

-You will often find yourself writing the same code in different places in your program.
+You will often find yourself writing code that does the same thing in different places in your program.
 Wouldn't it be great if there was a way to reuse the same code over and over again without having to write it all out each time?
-This is what methods are for.
-They allow you to wrap sections of your code in a name, which you can then use where you need that code to be run in your program, and as many times as you need.
+This is what methods are for!
+Methods allow you to name sections of your code and then run that code anywhere in your program as many times as you need just by calling that name.

-This concept allows for what programmers refer to as the *D.R.Y.* approach to programming *-Don't Repeat Yourself-*.
-Recycling parts of code that would otherwise need to be repeated, often numerous times in several places, *can* make your program more readable and manageable.
+This concept allows for what programmers refer to as the **DRY** approach to programming: **Don't Repeat Yourself**.
+Recycling sections of code instead of repeating them throughout your programs can make your program more readable and manageable.

+As you read more about Ruby methods, you'll notice that the terms "methods" and "functions" are often used interchangably.
+What's the difference?
+According to [The Ruby Programming Language](https://www.amazon.com/dp/0596516177/?tag=stackoverfl08-20) book:

+> Many languages distinguish between functions, which have no associated object, and methods, which are invoked on a receiver object.
+Because Ruby is a purely object-oriented language, all methods are true methods and are associated with at least one object.

+Basically, because everything in Ruby is an object, Ruby only has methods, not functions.
+With that established, we know that when we're talking about Ruby, "methods" and "functions" refer to the same thing.

-In this lesson we are going to deconstruct what methods are, their behaviour, and how they are used.
+In this lesson, we're going to deconstruct what methods are, examine their behaviour, and learn how to use them.

 ### Learning Outcomes
 By the end of this lesson, you should be able to do the following: